-All four foster parents meet grisly ends early in the original Star Wars (later retitled Episode IV: A New Hope).
-Stormtroopers kill Aunt Buru and Uncle Owen offscreen while looking for R2-D2, and the Organas perish alongside Alderaan’s billions of residents when the Empire destroys the planet using the Death Star.
+This is the situation at the beginning of the original Star Wars (later retitled Episode IV: A New Hope).
+All four foster parents meet grisly ends early in the film: Stormtroopers kill Aunt Buru and Uncle Owen offscreen while looking for R2-D2, and the Organas perish alongside Alderaan’s billions of residents when the Empire destroys the planet using the Death Star.

 One more point on this branch of the Skywalker family tree: After Anakin leaves his mother to become a Jedi in The Phantom Menace, Shmi marries a widower named Cliegg Lars.
 Cliegg’s son from a previous relationship, Owen Lars, is Luke’s “Uncle Owen” from the original Star Wars film.
 This makes Owen, Luke’s step-uncle.

 The Star Wars films fast-forward 30 years beginning with The Force Awakens.
 These new films center around scrounger Rey and moody, lightsaber-swinging Kylo Ren.

 We discover Kylo Ren (birth name: Ben Solo) is actually the son of Leia Organa and Han Solo, meaning Ben is Luke’s nephew.
 Luke trains Ben in the ways of the Jedi, but Ben turns to the Dark Side like his grandfather (Anakin) before him.
 He adopts the name Kylo Ren, and kills his father, Han, in The Force Awakens.